Meliox/FTPauto/README.md

 ### The installer (recommended)
-To get FTPauto, download and execute the installer: [download](https://raw.github.com/Meliox/FTPauto/master/install.sh) The installer will set up the enviroment and will help to install the nessary programs.
+To get FTPauto, download and execute the installer: [download](https://raw.github.com/Meliox/FTPauto/master/install.sh) The installer will set up the environment and will help to install the necessary programs.
 During the installation you will also be able to set up a user!

 ```bash
 mkdir FTPauto && cd FTPauto